tea2code/fantasy-rts/documentation/plugins/VanillaCommand.md

 ### Command Factory

 The command factory is implemented as a utility module.
-It has a couple of pre registered commands but also allows to add custom commands from other plugins.
+It has a couple of preregistered commands but also allows to add custom commands from other plugins.

 Load using `frts/CommandFactory` in the `utilities` section of the load file.